DataBiosphere/terra-cli/README.md

-  auth       Retrieve and manage user credentials. bq         Call bq in the Terra workspace. config     Configure the CLI. gcloud     Call gcloud in the Terra workspace. git        Call git in the Tera workspace group      Manage groups of users. gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use GCP Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path.
-For data collection,
+  auth       Retrieve and manage user credentials. bq         Call bq in the Terra workspace. config     Configure the CLI. cromwell   cromwell Generate a Cromwell configuration file. gcloud     Call gcloud in the Terra workspace. git        Call git in the Terra workspace. group      Manage groups of users. gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use GCP Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server. spend      Manage spend profiles.
-             resolve all the resources inside the data collection to their cloud id or path.
-If path to a resource inside the data collection is specified in the format of [data collection name]/[resource name], resolve the specified resource's cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server. spend      Manage spend profiles.